Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

   - Are there nonsensical responses for open-ended questions?
   - Are there nonsensical responses to attention or logic checking questions?

-Some of these checks can be performed programatically (i.e., you can write a validation script in a program such as R, and run that script on a recurring schedule during data collection to check for things such as values out of range).
+Some of these checks can be performed programmatically (i.e., you can write a validation script in a program such as R, and run that script on a recurring schedule during data collection to check for things such as values out of range).
 Other checks may be a manual check of data (e.g., such as downloading your data on a recurring schedule and reviewing open-ended questions for nonsensical responses).
 If errors are found, consider revising your instrument to prevent future errors if this is possible without jeopardizing the consistency of your data.

 ### Tracking data collection